hove-io/navitia/documentation/slate/source/includes/disruptions.md

 # Summary

-To sum up we display an impact if 'now' is in the publication period AND the action period intersects the application periods.
+To sum up we display an impact if 'now' is in the publication period.

 The status of the impact depends only of 'now' and is:
 * 'active' if 'now' is inside an application periods